Living God’s Word, Loving Like Jesus, Being Led by the Holy Spirit

 As membership increased, the barn was soon filled, and the decision was made to purchase some property at the intersection of Harris and Taylor Mill to build a new church.
 Once the basement was completed, the church moved in.
 Then, on December 2, 1954, the church was chartered with Kentucky’s Department of State under the name of “Community Pentecostal Church of God.”
 About this time, Brother Rowland returned to his home church in Newport, Kentucky, where he would remain for sixteen months.
 God sent Clarence Seeley, a mountain man from Laurel, Indiana, to replace him.
 Prior to his conversion, Bro.
 Seeley had been a wild, fighting, gambling man who could neither read nor write.
 Many miracles and revivals took place in that basement and the Lord continued to add to the church.

 However, a year later, in August of 1958, brother Seeley left the church, and Ellis Rowland was re-elected as pastor.
 On September 9, 1959, the church moved from the basement to its new sanctuary upstairs.
 A short two years later, on September 9, 1961, Pastor Rowland died in the arms of his son, having suffered a heart attack while mowing the church yard.
 By a unanimous vote, Brother Charles Gulley was elected as the new pastor and served the church until 1970.
 Brother James Floyd served as pastor from 1970 until 1976.
 A nine-week revival broke out in 1973, which resulted in the purchasing of new property and the construction of CFC's present facility.
 Brother Gulley returned to the church as pastor in 1976 and officiated in the dedication of the new church building in September, 1979.
 Pastor Tommy Bates was voted to be the new pastor in 1981.
-Changes and growth have continued under the direction of his anointed ministry to this day: Community has become totally debt-free; a Christian school was developed which teaches pre-school through grade twelve; an Educational Wing, Family Life Center (gym, walking track, and exercise equipment), Tara Center (another educational building), and Byrley Center were constructed; over a hundred additional acres were purchased; several off-site campuses were acquired; and the list continues.
-CFC's services are now broadcasted around the world through the web.
+Changes and growth have continued under the direction of his anointed ministry to this day: Community has become totally debt-free; a Christian school was developed which teaches pre-school through grade twelve; an Educational Wing, a gymnasium, the Tara Center (another educational building), the Byrley Center, and the Family Life Center were all constructed; over a hundred additional acres were purchased; and the list continues.
+CFC's services are broadcasted around the world through webstream and social media outlets.

 To date, the church has 113 acres of prime property, about eighteen miles south of Cincinnati, Ohio, and only fourteen miles from the Greater Cincinnati/Northern Kentucky airport.
 Countless lives have been changed nationally and internationally through Pastor Bates' TV program, "Bridging the Gap," and the Bridge Builder Partnership network.
 From a night vision to extended ministries around the world, Community is God's hand of ministry reaching out to a harvest of souls in these last days.